 Intel may make changes to specifications and product descriptions at any time, without notice.
-Designers must not rely on the absence or characteristics of any features or instructions marked "reserved" or "undefined".
-Intel reserves these for future definition and shall have no responsibility whatsoever for conflicts or incompatibilities arising from future changes to them.
-The information here is subject to change without notice.
+Designers must not rely on the absence or characteristics of any features or instructions marked "reserved" or "undefined."
 Do not finalize a design with this information.